michael-0brien/cryojax/README.md

 import cryojax.simulator as cxs from cryojax.io import read_array_from_mrc

-# Instantiate the voxel grid representation of a structure.
+# Instantiate the voxel grid representation of a volume.
 See the documentation
 # for how to generate voxel grids from a PDB
 filename = "example_volume.mrc"
 real_voxel_grid, voxel_size = read_array_from_mrc(filename, loads_spacing=True)